rocketpants/slice_rename/README.md

 image.
 If you don't provide a configuration file it will use default settings which aren't useful for anything.

+The `fallback` argument can be used if you are combining slices but are missing some slices for the specific variation.
+When combining slices it will first look for a file based on the input path (name + suffix), if it doesn't find a file that way it will use the fallback (fallback + suffix).

 ```
 -c, --config MANDATORY  Configuration file (see below)
 -k, --combine           Combine all slices to one image
+-f, --fallback		A base name used if a file can't be found
 -d, --debug             Output debug info
 -v, --version           Display the version
 -h, --help              Display this message